1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Throw was measured using the Uni-T 383S luxmeter at 10 meters outdoors.
 Readings taken at 30 seconds using fully charged Samsung 30T batteries.

-Extra info: Peak beam distance according to ANSI FL1 standards: The calculated value of distance in meters at which the flashlight produce a light intensity of 0.25 lux.
+Extra info: Peak beam distance according to ANSI FL1 standards: The calculated value of distance in meters at which the flashlight produces a light intensity of 0.25 lux.
 (0.25 lux is about the brightness of a full moon shining on an object).

 I compared the DM90 to some other long-throw flashlights: WildTrail WT90, Acebeam L19, Acebeam L18, Wuben A1, Convoy L21B, Speras T3R.